maramara/maramara.github.io/_projects/plx.md

 The competitor research revealed that there are competitors who are aiming at a global market, but few of them focus on nurturing business partnerships from start to finish.

-### Problems
+### Problems define

 - How can users stop struggling to clearly define their business goals?
 - How to reduce manual effort of making introductions to companies?
 - How to ensure data privacy and anonymity levels for business?
 - How to deal with user and account management within the business?

 ### Goals

 - Normalize data incoming from different sources into consistent dataset
 - Make the process of finding and reaching out to companies as smooth as possible

 ### Target audience

 - Business Owners
 - Advisors
 - Business Consultants

 Provisional product persona was created as an outcome of the user research and updated based on new findings.